 One of the most frustrating situations a traveler can experience is losing their luggage while in transit.
-Even in our highly technological world, it is still possible for luggage to get damaged, outright lost, or even stolen from.
-Every day, flyers trust their lives with the airlines they fly with - why can't we do the same with our checked luggage?
+Despite airline's best technology it is still very possible for bags to get damaged, lost, or even have luggage stolen between your origin and destination.

 Travelers who suspect they were a victim of stolen luggage should immediately notify their airline of the situation.
-A report can also be filed with the airport police, in the event your property is recovered at the airport.
-If you believe items may have been stolen during security screening, you can also file a report with the TSA for investigation.
+A stolen luggage report can also be filed with the airport police, in the event your property is recovered on baggage handlers or other employees.
+If you believe items may have been stolen during security screening, you can also file a report with the TSA.

-The first thing to do if luggage doesn't show up on the carousel is to file a report with the airline before leaving the airport.
+If your luggage doesn't show up on the carousel, immediately file a report with the airline before leaving the airport.
 In this report, make note of your flight number, the style of your lost luggage, and information on how to retrieve luggage when found.
 Be sure to take a copy of this report, and use it for future reference if you have additional troubles.
 Additionally, some airlines may cover the purchase of emergency items when you travel, such as replacement clothing and toiletries.
 Ask the customer service representative when filing a report about the airline's policy.

 Although dealing with lost, damaged, or stolen luggage can be inconvenient, it can also be dealt with in a timely and effective manner.
 By understanding all rights available to travelers, anyone can work through this unfortunate scenario with ease.